maragraziani/concept_discovery_svd/README.md

 <!-- ABOUT THE PROJECT -->
 ## About CDISCO

-This repo contains the implementation of the CDISCO toolkit proposed in the paper "Concept Discovery and Dataset Exploration with Singular Value Decomposition".
+This repo contains the implementation of the CDISCO toolkit proposed in the paper "Uncovering Unique Concept Vectors through Latent Space Decomposition", published in Transactions in Machine Learning Research in 2023.

 The central question of this work is: Given a representation of a complex model such as its deep latent space, is this already an interpretable version?
 If not, is an interpretable representation of deep spaces a compressed representation of the original space?
 We propose to analyze the latent space of a deep neural network with Singular Value Decomposition, to discover a new representation of the space that best describes "what the model has learnt".
 By reweighting the singular vectors with a gradient-informed ranking, we identify directions in the latent space carrying the most relevant information for the model outcome.